tristanbatchler/tbat.me/_posts/2024-11-09-godot-golang-mmo-part-2.md

 ---
-title: §02 Building a WebSocket game server in Go for a Godot 4 MMO
+title: "§02 Build a Go WebSocket Game Server for Your Godot 4 MMO"
-description: Learn how to set up a WebSocket server in Go to power multiplayer functionality in your Godot 4 MMO.
+description: "Bring multiplayer to life!
+Create a WebSocket server in Go to handle real-time gameplay for your MMO.
+This tutorial sets the stage for seamless player interactions."
 redditurl:
 ---

 Let's send some packets!
-In [the last post](/2024/11/09/godot-golang-mmo-part-1), we laid the foundation for our Godot 4 MMO project: we set up our project, installed dependencies, and created our first packets.
-Now we will set up a simple WebSocket server in Go that can await connections and process them in a websockets hub.
+In [the last post](/2024/11/09/godot-golang-mmo-part-1), we set up the foundation for our Godot 4 MMO, including the project structure, dependencies, and our first packets.
+Now, we’ll take the next step by creating a simple WebSocket server in Go.
+This server will handle connections and manage them through a WebSocket hub, setting the stage for real-time multiplayer communication.

 ## Introducing the server architecture